MicroGridsPy/MicroGridsPy/README.md

-# MicroGridsPy Planning - Streamlit Optimization Tool
+# MicroGridsPy - Mini-Grid Planning Optimization

-MicroGridsPy Planning is an open-source optimization tool for the techno-economic planning of mini-grid energy systems in remote and underserved areas.
-The application is built in Python with Streamlit for the user interface and Linopy for mathematical optimization.
+MicroGridsPy is an open-source Python package for the techno-economic planning of mini-grid energy systems in remote and underserved areas.
+It is built on Linopy for mathematical optimization and ships with an optional Streamlit graphical interface.

+You can use it two ways:
+- **As a Python library** — call the optimization from your own scripts and notebooks (`import microgridspy`).
-The tool is designed as a guided planning workspace: users define a project, generate structured input templates, audit the data, run the optimization, and explore results within the same application.
+- **As a guided app** — define a project, generate input templates, audit data, solve, and explore results in a Streamlit workspace (`microgridspy-gui`).

 > [!NOTE]
 > **Work in progress.** Recent development work has strengthened inverter modeling and results reliability across both planning modes, but this area is still being actively refined.